Epse/betty/README.md

 ## Configuration

 Most configuration is done via a config.json file.
-You will find an example in this repo, as well as stricter typings in `typings.d.ts`.
+You will find an example in this repo, as well as stricter typings in `config.ts`.

 A very limited subset of sensitive configuration options are set via environment variable or `.env` file.
 You will find these documented in `.env.example`.